pygame/pygame/docs/reST/ref/freetype.rst

       | :sl:`Character kerning mode`
       | :sg:`kerning -> bool`

-      Gets or sets the font's kerning mode.
-This defaults to False on all fonts, which will be rendered by default without kerning.
+      Gets or sets the face's kerning mode.
+This defaults to False on all faces, which will be rendered by default without kerning.

       Setting this to true will change all rendering methods to do kerning between character pairs for surface size calculation and all